-Although some people believe that power amps, switching ones in particular, are less susceptible to power cable changes as some other components, I could easily hear the difference between the Cardas Clear Beyond, Furutech FP-TCS31, and a Belden 19364 cable.
-Normally connected with the latter, the Final Touch Audio Elara cable made for an instantly noticeable change and it did not sound anything like what I know the IeGO and Hifi-Tuning connectors to sound like.
-Normally sonorous and a little dark with the cables that I tried them with, the Ganymede, however, is anything but dark.
+Although some people believe that power amps, switching ones, in particular, are less susceptible to power cable changes than some other components, I could easily hear the difference between the Cardas Clear Beyond, Furutech FP-TCS31, and a Belden 19364 cable.
+Starting with the latter as the ST-10 is normally used, the Final Touch Audio Elara cable made for an instantly noticeable change and it did not sound anything like what I know the IeGO and Hifi-Tuning connectors to sound like.
+Expecting a sonorous and slightly dark sound, the Elara is very different and anything but dark.

-Switching to Cardas Clear Beyond after this provided a day and night contrast: slower in pacing, more veiled, less articulate, and less dynamic, this was not a subtle difference at all.
-However, the cable was so extremely tightly controlled and so very crisp that it was a bit too much for me.
-Technically it was very impressive but I couldn’t quite get into the sound emotionally.
+Switching to Cardas Clear Beyond provided a day and night contrast, the Cardas being slower in pacing, comparatively veiled, less articulate, and less dynamic, this was not a subtle difference at all.
+However, the Elara was so extremely tightly controlled and so very crisp that it was a bit too much for me.
+Technically, it was very impressive, but I couldn’t quite get into the sound emotionally.
 But as indicated: that might well be down to settling or running in.

-After having formed my initial impressions, I opted to leave the Elara power cable connected to the Audio GD M1 preamp for some slow-cooking, while I proceeded to finish other reviews, among others the Ganymede interlink.
+After having formed my initial impressions, I opted to leave the Elara power cable connected to the Audio-GD Master 1 preamp for some slow-cooking, while I proceeded to finish other reviews, among others the Ganymede interlink.

-After having had the cable connected to the Audio GD M1 preamp in the main system for 2 weeks, the time had come to resume listening, and in order to avoid potentially detrimental effects from moving the cable, I left it connected and used the Audio GD preamp between the CH Precision C1 DAC and A1.5 amp for the next comparisons.
-In this system, the interlink between DAC and power amp was the FTA Ganymede and the DAC connected to the preamp using the Cardas Clear.
+After having had the cable connected to the Audio-GD M1 preamp in the main system for 2 weeks, the time had come to resume listening, and in order to avoid potentially detrimental effects from moving the cable, I left it connected and used the Audio-GD preamp between the CH Precision C1 DAC and A1.5 amp for the next comparisons.
+In this system, the interlink between DAC and power amp was the Final Touch Audio Ganymede, while a Cardas Clear connected to the preamp to the power amp.

 At this stage, I returned to the secondary setup, using the NuPrime ST10 amp for the power cable swapping.
-This second time around, the cable’s extreme tightness seemed to be reduced indeed and the bass, while still very clean and articulate, seemed to be slightly more filled-out.
+This second time around, the cable’s tightness seemed to be reduced indeed and the bass, while still very clean and articulate, seemed to be slightly more filled out.
 Unchanged, in any event, were the cable’s incredible resolution and crystal-clear presentation.
-Going back to the Belden confirmed that it was considerably less explicit and precise, a little rough and even somewhat glossed over in comparison but it also provided a more relaxed and free-flowing sound that I still find easier to get into.
+Going back to the Belden confirmed that it was considerably less explicit and precise, a little rough, and even somewhat glossed over in comparison.
+However, it also provided a more relaxed and free-flowing sound that I still find easier to get into.

 CH Precision only, using a range of power cables

-With the C1, I could not detect much of a difference in treble behavior between the Belden and the Elara, both being equally refined and airy, so it is good to realize that the differences do pan out slightly differently, depending on the component that is being powered.
+With the C1 DAC, I could not detect much of a difference in treble behavior between the Belden and the Elara, both being refined and airy, so it is good to realize that the differences do pan out slightly differently, depending on the component that is being powered.
 What remained evident, however, was that the Elara’s bass was tighter and better differentiated and especially the mid-bass and the lower midrange were considerably cleaner and more explicit.
-While the C1 is a voluptuous-sounding component and the Elara made for a better match than with the NuPrime, the overall presentation remained more one of precision than of free-flowing fluidity leading me to listen more technically rather than engaging emotionally.
+While the C1 is a voluptuous-sounding component and the Elara matched better with this component than with the NuPrime amp, the overall presentation remained more one of precision than of free-flowing fluidity leading me to listen more technically rather than engaging emotionally.